 Injured in a truck accident?
 Here’s what our lawyers have to say…

-- A guide to insurance companies – it is important to report the collision to your insurance company right away in order to get full access your benefits.
-Regardless of who is at fault, if you were involved in a truck accident in Alberta, you are automatically entitled to receive Section B benefits in most cases[link to section B article].
-However, in the days and weeks following an accident there are important deadlines which, if missed, may give your insurance company grounds to deny you certain benefits.
+- A guide to insurance companies – it is important to report the collision to your insurance company right away in order to get full access to your benefits.
+Regardless of who is at fault, if you were involved in a truck accident in Alberta, you are automatically entitled to receive Section B benefits in most cases.
+However, in the days and weeks following an accident, there are important deadlines which, if missed, may give your insurance company grounds to deny you certain benefits.
 When it comes to the insurance company of the person who injured you, their adjuster will likely contact you to ask questions about the accident or offer you a settlement before you have even fully recovered from your injuries.
 You are under no obligation to speak with them and, if you do, it is very important that you refrain from providing any additional information about the accident or accept any offers.
 We’ll discuss settlements and offers more in-depth later in this article.
 Make sure you find a personal injury lawyer who understands how truck accident claims really work.
-At Litwiniuk & Company, it won’t cost a thing to speak with a lawyer.
+At Litco Law, it won’t cost a thing to speak with a lawyer.

 - Never agree to just “let the accident go”.
 Even minor accidents can cause physical injuries that may not be felt until the next day or later.
 Similarly, your vehicle may have sustained structural damage that is not immediately visible.